This vegan Red Lentil Dal is an easy and delicious spiced red lentil dish. It can be served alone as a soup, or as a side dish along with rice.

 - 1/4 tsp ground turmeric

-Add tomatoes and cook another 4-5 minutes.
-Add lentils and water.
-Bring to a boil over medium-high heat, then cover pan and reduce heat to medium low.
-Cook until most (but not all) of the water has absorbed and the lentils are soft, about 30 minutes.
+Simmer until most (but not all) of the water has absorbed and the lentils soften, about 20 minutes.
 Add turmeric.
 Salt to taste.

 If you're serving lentils over rice, make the rice while the lentils are cooking.